dataindataout/awesome-highschool-homeschool/README.md

 # Awesome High School Homeschool

 High school is the _best_ time to homeschool.
-And just because your learner has moved into high school doesn't mean you have to do seated lectures from textbooks.
+And just because your learner has moved into high school doesn't mean they have to do seated lectures from textbooks.
 While college-bound students will likely want 4 years of the core literature, math, history, science, and world languages courses, homeschoolers have flexibility to define the particular courses within those cores.

-There are a huge variety of resources available to homeschoolers, with no gatekeeping of accelerated coursework.
+This flexibility allows you to do things like: use accelerated coursework for just one subject or all with no gatekeeping, craft together multiple related topics into a course of your own choosing, engage learning methods that best meet individual needs, and timebox schoolwork around other focus areas like sports or travel.

 ## Contents